Cyber attacks could wreck world oil supply

 But energy companies cannot keep taking down plants to patch up security holes.

-"Oil needs to keep on flowing," said Riemer Brouwer, head of IT security at Abu Dhabi Company for Onshore Oil Operations (ADCO).
+"Oil needs to keep on flowing," said Riemer Brouwer, head of IT security at Abu Dhabi Company for Onshore Oil Operations.

 "We have a very strategic position in the global oil and gas market," he added.
 "If they could bring down one of the big players in the oil and gas market you can imagine what this will do for the oil price - it would blow the market."